adobe/aepsdk-optimize-ios/README.md

 ~~~

 #### Open the project Xcode workspace
-To open the project workspace in Xcode, click on `AEPPersonalization.xcworkspace` or run the following Makefile target from the project root directory:
+To open the project workspace in Xcode, click on `AEPOptimize.xcworkspace` or run the following Makefile target from the project root directory:

 ~~~
 make open